codelucas/vsummarize/README.rst

 videos the ``.mp4`` generation fail due to an *OS memory exception*.
 This means that you don't have the RAM for ``ffmpeg`` to fork processes to subchunk out your video.

-Also, ``moviepy`` functions manipulate your terminal console environment.. it's a bit funky.
-You will know what i'm talking about when you see it.
-One way around this is to pipe your entire command into some file so moveipy's weird console never appears (it's getting piped into your file).

 License
 -------